 Making the decision that your loved needs the professional attention and services offered in aged care is one not to be taken lightly or without its emotional implications.
-This decision requires a careful analysis of all the options that are available to find the best possible solution for all concerned.
+This decision requires a careful analysis of all the options that are available to find the best possible solution for respite, palliative or aged care for all concerned.
 To help in your decision making, here are 5 critical indicators that your elderly family member is ready.

 - Increased difficulty in administering personal self-care

 One of the main reasons an aged care facility may be the right choice for your loved one is their increased difficulty in taking care of themselves.
 Red flags include unwashed hair and soiled clothes.
 This may also include forgetting to take medication.